zat-dev/VarTrace/README.md

 # VarTrace
-VarTrace is a debugger that records & analyze your script executions
+VarTrace is a python debugger that records & analyze your script executions

 ## Features